 - A reduction of the 2014 regional CO2 budget, "RGGI cap", from 165 million to 91 million tons a reduction of 45 percent.
 The cap would decline 2.5 percent each year from 2015 to 2020. - Additional downward adjustments to the RGGI cap from 2014-2020.
-This will account for the private bank of allowances held by market participants before the new cap is implemented in 2014.
-From 2014-2020 compliance with the applicable cap will be achieved by use of "new" auctioned allowances and "old" allowances from the private bank. - Cost containment reserve (CCR) of allowances that creates a fixed additional supply of allowances that are only available for sale if CO2 allowance prices exceed certain price levels (\$4 in 2014, \$6 in 2015, \$8 in 2016, and \$10 in 2017, rising by 2.5 percent, to account for inflation, each year thereafter.) - Updates to the RGGI offsets program, including a new forestry protocol.
+This will account for the private bank of allowances held by market participants before the new cap is implemented in 2014. - Cost containment reserve (CCR) of allowances that creates a fixed additional supply of allowances that are only available for sale if CO2 allowance prices exceed certain price levels (\$4 in 2014, \$6 in 2015, \$8 in 2016, and \$10 in 2017, rising by 2.5 percent, to account for inflation, each year thereafter). - Updates to the RGGI offsets program, including a new forestry protocol. - Not reoffering unsold 2012 and 2013 CO2 allowances.

-- Not reoffering unsold 2012 and 2013 CO2 allowances. - Requiring regulated entities to acquire and hold allowances equal to at least 50 percent of their emissions in each of the first 2 years of the 3 year compliance period, in addition to demonstrating full compliance at the end of each 3 year compliance period. - Commitment to identifying and evaluating potential tracking tools for emissions associated with electricity imported into the RGGI region, leading to a workable, practicable, and legal mechanism to address such emissions.
+- Requiring regulated entities to acquire and hold allowances equal to at least 50 percent of their emissions in each of the first 2 years of the 3 year compliance period, in addition to demonstrating full compliance at the end of each 3 year compliance period. - Commitment to identifying and evaluating potential tracking tools for emissions associated with electricity imported into the RGGI region, leading to a workable, practicable, and legal mechanism to address such emissions.

-More information, including the Updated Model Rule and accompanying materials are available at www.rggi.org/design/program review.
+More information, including the Updated Model Rule and accompanying materials are available at www.rggi.org/design/program_review.